DylPickle96/React-Chess/README.md

 ## My Version Of Chess

-The was a small single page application I built using React.
+The was a front end project I built using React.
 Currently all pieces move as they are supposed to and can capture other opposing pieces but more advanced features are to come!

 ### If you would like to test this in development